Matz-Mudah/mcp-memory-starter/docs/02-setup-guide.md

 - **Allow MCP**: Set to **"Remote"** if you want to use MCP features
 - **Server Port**: Leave as `1234` (default)

-> 💡 **Important:** You MUST enable CORS for your TypeScript code to connect to LM Studio's API!
+> 💡 **Important:** You MUST enable CORS for your code to connect to LM Studio's API!

 ### Start the Server